sangria-graphql/sangria-graphql.github.io/learn.md

 ```

 The defer mechanism allows you to postpone the execution of particular fields and then batch them together in order to optimise object retrieval.
-This can be very useful when you are want to avoid an N+1 problem.
-In the example schema all of the characters have list of friends, but they only have their IDs.
+This can be very useful when you want to avoid an N+1 problem.
+In the example schema all of the characters have a list of friends, but they only have their IDs.
 You need to fetch them from somewhere in order to progress query execution.
 Retrieving every friend one-by-one would be very inefficient, since you potentially need to access an external database
 in order to do so.
 The defer mechanism allows you to batch all these friend list retrieval requests in one efficient request to the DB.